andylang8445/andylang8445.github.iioo/_posts/2021-03-11-Lesson2_WritingTheFirstProgram.md

 ```
 printf("Very first program I wrote in C!\n");
 ```
-<i>printf</i> is the function included in stdio header.
+`printf` is the function included in stdio header.
 This function prints the text inputted to it on the screen.
 In this case, inputted text will be "Very first program I wrote in C!".
 You should remember to put the semicolon(;) at the end of each operation, since it is indicating that each command is finished.
-Lastly, <i>\n</i> will change line in the text.
+Lastly, <i>`\n`</i> will change line in the text.

 ### Fourth line
 ```